Campaigns & Projects

 Building on the fantastic Surfers Against Sewage vision of Plastic Free Coastlines their national campaign Plastic Free Communities invites their members to step forward as Community Leaders to guide their communities through an avoidable single use plastic (SUPs) reduction strategy.
 Their community is awarded Plastic Free Communities status on completion of 5 easy to follow objectives and a steering group is put in place to encourage further plastic reduction.

-Collective of ecological thinkers, builders, growers, engineers and organisers coming together to create a network of sustainable living & growing communities that facilitate ‘local hands on local lands’.
+Collective of ecological thinkers, builders, growers and organisers coming together to create a network of sustainable living & growing communities that facilitate ‘local hands on local lands’.
 An alternative living paradigm that self-replicates.
 (Est. 2018)

 Marine Conservation Society – Sea Champion (2012)